kpfaulkner/azurecopy/README.txt

 Allows easy copying between S3, Azure and local filesystem.
 Only a few days old, so still in early development.

+UPDATE:

+Skydrive now has basic support (read/write blobs).
+To use Skydrive the prefix "sky://" needs to be appended to the URL.
+For example, if copying a file c:\temp\test.txt to a folder "temp" in my Skydrive account, then the command is:

+	azurecopy -i c:\temp\test.txt -o sky://temp

+See end of file for details regarding setting up of Skydrive configuration.

 Usage:

 azurecopy.exe -i inputurl -o outputurl